Pillar Guide

 ExamplesNetSuite Advanced Revenue Management, RightRev, Leeyo/Sovos, Zone Advanced BillingLedgerUp (Ari)Excel + monthly close meetings

-How LedgerUp fits in your ASC 606 stack
+How LedgerUp runs ASC 606 on one ledger

 Reads contracts and amendments

-Ari ingests signed contracts, side letters, and amendments — extracts performance obligations, pricing tiers, modification terms, and effective dates.
-The data your rev rec engine needs, in the structure it expects.
+Ari ingests signed contracts, side letters, and amendments — extracts performance obligations, pricing tiers, modification terms, and effective dates onto one structured record that drives both billing and recognition.

 Tags performance obligations